MeGilles/mTagPython/README.md

 - ~/.i3status.conf
 - /etc/i3status.conf

-Add the following line :
+Add the following line to the "bar" element:
 ```shell
 	status_command <PATH to i3_mTag_on_bar.sh>
 ```